 I’ve lived my whole life in Newfoundland Labrador, spread out over the southern part of Labrador and western Newfoundland.
 I long to travel to places I’ve only ever seen in movies, but each day I find something new to love about my home.
 Staycationing is kinda my thing.

 Behind me lies 2 diplomas.
 I’ve studied both automotive service technology (aka: mechanic) and journalism.
 I’ve worked too many jobs to count since I was 13.
 I currently manage a courier company.

 Since I was 15 I’ve loved to write.
 My parents would either find me writing in my room, or down at the beach exploring with my dog.
 I still have a box full of sea glass that I’ve collected over the years and it’s more precious to me than any diamond I could be given.
 Home really is where my heart is.

 I’m passionate about the environment.
 Because I grew up the way that I did, in the place that I did, I’ve witnessed first hand the changes in the way the ice flows and freezes.
-The water runoff.
 The abnormal temperature changes.
 The destruction of forest for mining exploration and exploitation.
 There’s a fine line, and sometimes I wish I was the one that was drawing it, making it bolder.